Style is an extension of your personality. Here’s 13 of my go-to personal style tips that worked for me when trying to

 Finding your personal style is tough.
-Even at 26 years old, I find that my personal style changes all of the time.
-When I heard that Schwarzkopf Keratin Color was partnering with Dress for Success® I was so excited.
+I find that my personal style changes all of the time.
 Dress for Success® has been a cause that I have supported since I first started volunteering with them in college.
 Through their organization, they empower women by providing them with the tools they need to achieve economic independence.
 They’re making a difference in communities across the globe by providing education and mentors for women.
 Over one million women have been served by this international organization and its programs.
 This partnership empowers women looking for upward mobility to revitalize women’s hair and clothing options so they can be as successful as they look.

 Over the years, I’ve come up with a few personal style tips that are my go-to’s.
 I want to share with you 13 personal style tips that will work for anyone.

 1. Find your inspiration.